akuramshin/Follow-Me-Robot/README.md

   - To power the arduino I used a portable battery bank, like the one you can use to charge your phone.
   - I used an Android phone to run my app since I coded the app in Android Studios.
 The newer the phone, the better the GPS coordinates       provided by the phone will be.

 The Defenitions.h file is where I defined all of my pins so change the values accordingly.
-The zipped file is the Android studio project that you can open and use.
+FollowMe.ino is the source code for the Arduino for the movement.
+The "src" folder contains the java code and manifest files for the Android Studio app code.